pySushi/BaseChain/README.md

-# pyChainBasic
+# BaseChain
 Basic version of agent chaining

 The package structure is as follows:

-mypackage
+BaseChain
 │
-├── mypackage
+├── BaseChain
 │   ├── __init__.py
 │   ├── answer.py
 │   ├── merge.py